disclamer

 • Run your engines regularly to prevent calcium buildup and corrosion.

-• Add cooler flushing to your regular maintenance plan.
+• Add cooler flushing to your regular service maintenance plan.

 • Remember, coolers are serviceable components—they need to be removed, inspected, and cleaned periodically.